RealityBLU/mobile-sdk-android/README.md

     * [Markerless models loading progress](#markerless_models_progress)
 * [UI Customization](#customization)
 * [Permissions handling](#permissions)

+## <a name="overview"/>Technical overview

+All methods for getting data from sdk written with [kotlin coroutines.](https://kotlinlang.org/docs/reference/coroutines-overview.html) Then you may not use different libraries for thread handling.
+All callbacks calls only on main thread.
+All required dependencies will load automatically and hidden for developers, except coroutines dependency.
+For better controll of downloading data use presentation layer patterns, such as `MVVM`, `RxPM` and other.

 ## <a name="installation"/>Installation
 You can integrate BLU SDK into your project manually by following steps: